Anne Lister's and Ann Walker's Wills

 Legacy Duty — a tax charged when a will was executed, where any residue or share of residue surpassed £20.

-Prerogative Court — an ecclesiastical court which formerly had power to exercise probate jurisdiction regarding wills and estates of deceased persons.
+Prerogative Court — an ecclesiastical court which formerly had the power to exercise probate jurisdiction regarding wills and estates of deceased persons.

 Probate — the process of proving to a court that a document is a person’s last will and testament.